There are two types of taxes regarding motor vehicles:

 For further details and the application form for BPM exemption see the Tax Authority’s website “Exemption for removal goods”.
 The form itself – unfortunately – is only in Dutch.

-You are allowed to keep on driving your car on Dutch roads, only if you have a copy of the Application for Exemption available in the car.
-For the police, it acts as proof of fulfilling tax obligations.
+You are allowed to drive your car on Dutch roads if you have a copy of the Application for Exemption in the car.
+It acts as proof of fulfilling tax obligations.

 After a couple of days you will receive the Tax Authority’s decision (Beschikking) regarding the BPM exemption.